sporkupine/Paducah-Coffee-Site/README.md

 - Implement the loading spinner (cart component, blog component. really anywhere that will/does connect to Firebase)

+- Allow authenticated users to "favorite" products in the Shop or Products components.

 ### DONE:
 - Fix broken hamburger button on navbar collapse